Niklas Åkerblad: Video game art

-Åkerblad has received widespread acclaim for his art in video games.
-In 2008, Åkerblad created the concept art, which the game Colosseum by Shortfuse Games is based on. Åkerblad worked as a character designer and animator at Shortfuse Games.
+In 2008, Åkerblad created concept art which the game Colosseum by Shortfuse Games is based on. Åkerblad worked as a character designer and animator at Shortfuse Games.

-In 2010, while discussing collaboration for a potential space exploration game with Swedish game developer Erik Svedang, Åkerblad was tasked with creating all the art.
-Svedang and Åkerblad collaborated closely to design and complete Kometen. Åkerblad created all the art using watercolor, and the game would later be described as a "gorgeous exploration experience".
+In 2010 Svedang and Åkerblad collaborated to design and complete Kometen. Åkerblad created all the art using watercolor, and the game would later be described as a "gorgeous exploration experience".
 For Kometen's art, Åkerblad set out to create visually stimulating planets for the player to discover.
 Each planet represented a different message, such as paranoia, unseen danger, and deceit. Åkerblad explained that he wanted his art for the game to communicate what words could not with the player.

 In 2012, Åkerblad illustrated the cover art for the top-down action game Hotline Miami, as well as the successor Hotline Miami 2: Wrong Number, citing the Silent Hill franchise as a major influence.
 The Hotline Miami cover brought Åkerblad to receive critical acclaim and mainstream attention, when Hotline Miami quickly sold more than 1.5 million copies, despite rampant pirating. Åkerblad's cover art became iconic when Hotline Miami gained cult followings, with Åkerblad's cover art being its primary identity.
 Dennis Wedin and Jonatan Söderström, the creators of Hotline Miami, based some of the game's characters on real people; Åkerblad was immortalized as Beard, who returns as a playable character in Wrong Number.
 Beard typically stays behind the counter and talks about ongoing events, referring to previous gameplay.